developwithpurpose/front-end-developer-exercise/app/README.markdown

 to include a noscript tag in the metadata and redirect the user to a static HTML page on Baby Step 1 which functions without JavaScript and links to mirroring pages that represent the other 6 Baby Steps.
 The downside of this approach is that this would not scale well as the combinations of page states increases.
-In addition, this is difficult to maintain as the content is dusplicated across multiple files.
+In addition, this is difficult to maintain as the content is duplicated across multiple files.
 One solution to this would be to generate these static files in a build script so that the core content is housed in one place.
 I am very interested in learning more optimal ways of supporting non JavaScript browsers, but this is a working solution in order to comply with the spec.